Quantization Robustness of Monotone Operator Equilibrium Networks: Abstract

 \section{Abstract}

-Monotone operator equilibrium networks are implicit-layer models whose output is the unique equilibrium of a monotone operator, guaranteeing existence, uniqueness, and convergence.
-When deployed on low-precision hardware, weights are quantized, potentially destroying these guarantees.
-We analyze weight quantization as a spectral perturbation of the underlying monotone inclusion.
-Convergence of the quantized solver is guaranteed whenever the spectral-norm weight perturbation is smaller than the monotonicity margin; the displacement between quantized and full-precision equilibria is bounded in terms of the perturbation size and margin; and a condition number characterizing the ratio of the operator norm to the margin links quantization precision to forward error.
-MNIST experiments confirm a phase transition at the predicted threshold: three- and four-bit post-training quantization diverge, while five-bit and above converge.
-The backward-pass guarantee enables quantization-aware training, which recovers provable convergence at four bits.
+Monotone operator equilibrium networks (MonDEQs) are implicit models whose well-posedness and convergence rely on a single scalar margin computed from the weight matrix, which has made them attractive for learned controllers with closed-loop stability guarantees.
+When such models are deployed on low-precision hardware, weights are quantized, and these structural guarantees can be destroyed.
+We provide an explicit quantization-preservation certificate: a single computable check on the weight perturbation determines whether the quantized network retains existence, uniqueness, linear convergence, and a bounded displacement of its equilibrium.
+The same threshold certifies the backward solve as well as the forward solve, so it governs both training and inference.
+MNIST experiments confirm a phase transition at the predicted threshold: three- and four-bit post-training quantization diverge, while five-bit and above converge; quantization-aware training recovers provable convergence at four bits.